The majority of classes are completed remotely, with minimal mandatory on-campus attendance. Learn More

 Paralegal Job Placement Opportunities

-The MTI College Partial Online Paralegal Degree program provides students with the training and the skills needed to work in a wide range of legal service positions.
+The MTI College Paralegal Associate of Arts Degree program is designed to give students the training, and the skills needed to work in a vast variety of positions in the legal field.
 Graduates will have access to professional placement services.

 MTI is a member of the Sacramento Valley Paralegal Association (SVPA), the National Federation of Paralegal Associations, and the American Association for Paralegal Education (AAfPE), a national organization comprised of paralegal educators and institutions offering paralegal and legal assistant education programs.